MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/manage-on-off-shift-presence.md

 This feature lets you manage access to Teams when Firstline Workers are off shift.
 You can block or allow users to access Teams when they're off shift.
 You can set Teams to display a message to Firstline Workers if they access Teams when off shift.
 Firstline Workers must click **I accept** to acknowledge the message before they can use Teams.

-You can choose from a set of pre-defined messages or customize the message to display any text that you want.
+You can use the default message, choose from a set of pre-defined messages, or customize the message to display any text that you want.
 Here's the default message:

 ![Screenshot of default message](../../media/shifts-presence-message.png)